 Prohibition and Progressives were closely connected.
 In fact, the Progressive Movement strongly promoted prohibition.

 The Progrssive Era was between about 1890 and 1920.
-It was a reaction to social problems caused by industrialization, political corruption, and other developments.
+It was a reaction to social problems, They thought these were caused by industrialization, political corruption, and other developments.
 Progressives wanted to create an ideal society.

 The progressive solution was to “protect people from themselves.”
-To do so they would use governmental power.
+To do so they would use state power.
 As a result, people wouldn’t be able to choose for themselves whether or not to drink.
 If they didn’t like that, too bad.
 It was for the greater good.

-Progressives also believed that the producers and sellers of wine, beer, and spirits were victimizing the public.
+Progressives also believed that the producers and sellers of wine, beer, and spirits (liquor) were victimizing the public.
 Prohibition was also their answer to this belief.

 Two Movements Converged

-Two powerful movements converged to help the Progressive cause.
+Two strong movements converged to help the Progressive cause.
 One was a powerful women’s movement.
 Leading it was the Woman’s Christian Temperance Union (WCTU).
 The other was a growing anti-alcohol sentiment of major Protestant churches.
 They came to believe that alcohol was evil and that drinking it was a sin.

 The Progressives’ prohibition movement resulted in strange alliances.
 For example, the WCTU often worked closely with the Ku Klux Klan (KKK).
 In fact, the Klan was revived in 1915 to defend state-wide prohibition in Georgia.
 The Klan also supported the right of women to vote.
 That was because women tended to favor prohibition.